LucasDelfino92/morrowindsharp/mwsimple.md

 The following mods need to be configured using the in-game **Mod Configuration** menu.

-### abot's Smart Journal

-- Set **Add a prefix in order to group quest names?** to 0.
-This will remove the lag when opening the quest page without this option set to 0.
-- Disable every option below **Sort quests list by quest name?**.
-These options are useful to troubleshoot mods, but we don't need them.

 ### Continue

 - Enable **Hide Credits Button**.